 This page is full of unmarked SPOILERS, being a long running story with a lot of mystery and conspiracy elements.

 Better on DVD: One of the most recurrent complains about the anime is its supposedly slow pacing.
-However, this complain is way more common among those who watched the show in simulcast (and thus had to wait a whole week for each new episode) than among those who watched the whole thing in a few days.
+However, this complaint is way more common among those who watched the show in simulcast (and thus had to wait a whole week for each new episode) than among those who watched the whole thing in a few days.

 Although in general the anime is well received, some of the character designs are causing this.
 Especially the fact that some of the female characters' lips are visible looking like lipstick.
 Mikasa is getting the brunt of this.
-Some are saying it ruins her character, others do not care and some like it.
+Some are saying it ruins her character, others don't care and some like it.

 Also Mikasa's abs◊.
-Some fans think it makes her hot, some find it to be a pleasantly refreshing body type for a female character, others don't really care while yet another handful of fans wish they've never seen it (which brings up all sorts of Double Standard issues with regards to the fan base).
+Some fans think it makes her hot, some find it to be a pleasantly refreshing body type for a female character, others don't really care while yet another handful of fans wish they've never seen it (which brings up all sorts of Double Standard issues with regards to the fa base).

-There is a bit of Broken Base regarding the spelling of many characters.
+There's a bit of Broken Base regarding the spelling of many characters.
 Whether people should accept the official spellings like Levi for example, or fan spellings like Rivaille.

 The art style of the manga.
 Isayama seems to prefer shading and making shadows with crosshatching instead of the traditional solid inking methods.
 Some like this, feeling that it's a good match for the dark and gritty story, others don't care, and some think that it's a negative point.
 The anime represents this with bold outlines for most characters and objects, which most people don't seem to object to at all.